puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 --------------------

-The `@tag` is equivalent to a right value (i.e. a string), only that its content begins on the next line not already consumed heredoc text.
+The `@tag` is equivalent to a right value (i.e. a string), only that its content begins on the next line of not already consumed heredoc text.
 The shuffling around of the text is a purely lexical exercise.

 Thus, it is possible to continue the heredoc expression, e.g. with a